 ONBOARD CARD 08 — Bermuda Approach

-Phase: Final 200 nm to Bermuda finish (St David's Head / Bermuda NE) Typical elapsed time: Race start +48–80h (varies widely by conditions)
+Phase: Final 200 nm to Bermuda finish (St. David's Head / Bermuda NE).
+Typical elapsed time: Race start +48–80 h (varies widely)

 DATA TO CHECK

-At 200 nm to finish (post-Stream): - What is the wind forecast for the final 150 nm? (pre-loaded GRIB) - Is there a high-pressure ridge building south of the Stream (W-BS or W-PL analog risk)? - What is the SST in the final 150 nm - is there a warm core eddy in the path?
+At 200 nm to finish (post-Stream): - Wind forecast for final 150 nm (pre-loaded GRIB) - High-pressure ridge risk south of the Stream (W-BS or W-PL analog)? - SST in final 150 nm — warm core eddy in path?

-At 100 nm to finish: - Reassess with actual observed conditions vs forecast - Is the wind holding, fading, or building? - Are boats ahead (fleet tracker if permitted/available) parked or moving?
+At 100 nm to finish: - Actual conditions vs forecast: holding, fading, or building? - Are boats ahead (fleet tracker if available) parked or moving?

-At 50 nm: - Bermuda's local topographic wind shadow and sea breeze - VHF range - listen for any race office or safety broadcasts - Final sail selection for the run in to finish - Layline: confirm you are not significantly below the layline with a wind shift risk
+At 50 nm: - Bermuda local wind shadow and sea breeze - VHF range — listen for race office / safety broadcasts - Final sail selection for run to finish - Layline: not significantly below it with a wind shift risk?

 BERMUDA LOCAL EFFECTS

-Bermuda sea breeze: - Develops on days with light gradient, typically SSE 8–14 kts by early afternoon local - Can provide useful pressure for boats approaching from the north or NE - May shift the optimal approach angle by 10–20°
+Sea breeze: - Develops on days with light gradient; typically SSE 8–14 kts by early afternoon local. - Can provide useful pressure for boats approaching from N or NE. - May shift optimal approach angle 10–20°.

-Bermuda wind shadow: - Light and variable wind within 5–10 nm NW of the island in southerly flow - Approach from the E or SE can avoid this shadow - Do not get caught in the shadow late: it can cost 1–3 hours at the worst
+Wind shadow: - Light and variable within 5–10 nm NW of island in southerly flow. - Approach from E or SE can avoid this shadow. - Getting caught in the shadow late costs 1–3 hours at worst.

-Typical Bermuda pressure grid: - The island tends to block and deflect wind; approaching from slightly windward (upwind of the island relative to gradient) is usually faster than running dead downwind into the shadow
+Approach principle: Approaching slightly windward of the island (upwind relative to gradient) is usually faster than running dead downwind into the shadow.

 | Final approach conditions | Preferred sail |